 - Physical access should be restricted to cardholder data.
 Proper care should be taken to ensure access to physical records is limited and monitored.
 Data centers and server rooms should be restricted, media should be destroyed and devices that carry data should be protected from tampering.

 - All-access to network resources and cardholder data should be tracked and monitored.
 To detect and minimize the risk of a data breach logging all access is necessary.
 Secure and controlled audit trails must be implemented for logging all actions from users including privileges, access to data, invalid login attempts, and changes to authentication mechanisms like deletion of objects.
 These logs must be regularly reviewed.

 - Security systems and processes should be regularly tested.
 Penetration testing is a crucial aspect of IT security team’s tools and should be carried out after any significant changes to the network, like vulnerability scans, network topology, and firewall maintenance.

 - A policy should be maintained to address information security for contractors and employees.
 It should be reviewed twice annually and updated according to any new risk environment.
 A risk assessment must be carried out for identifying any vulnerabilities or threats so that the policy and incident response plan can be formed.
 Post that, an awareness program should be implemented to share and update staff of any new security protocol.

-    Neumetric, a cyber security services, consulting & products organization, can help you reduce your security cost without compromising your security posture.
+Neumetric, a cyber security services, consulting & products organization, can help you reduce your pci dss cost without compromising your security posture.
 Our years of in-depth experience in handling security for organizations of all sizes & in multiple industries make it easier for us to quickly execute cost-cutting activities that do not bring value to you, while you continue focusing on the business objectives of the Organization.